DIG News - February 2017

 It is an open class, so no restriction on what you submit in terms of style.
 However it must not have been submitted to any prior DIG national competition (i.e. previous DIG print exhibitions or the annual PI Comp).
 DIG Centre competitions do not count.

-If you go to the DIG web page HERE both downloadable documents can be found there.
-Or if you prefer then click on the icons below.
+If you go to the DIG web page HERE you will find all the downloadable documents there.

 We hope that as many of you as possible will enter as in 2017 all your selected images will go on display at the DI Expo in September.